|Home / Section index||www.icosaedro.it|

 |Umberto Salsi||Contact||Site map||Home / Section index|

-An abstract of the last comments from the visitors of this page follows.
-Please, use the Comments link above to read all the messages or to send your contribute.
+An abstract of the lastest comments from the visitors of this page follows.
+Please, use the Comments link above to read all the messages or to add your contribute.

 2011-01-05 by Konran U.

 I can't even configure ACM for make on openSuSE 11.1

 When I try to ./configure ACM out of the stock I get this error message: "configure: error: Hmm.
 Your system does not support either random() or rand()."
 This is not correct as SuSE Linux has random().
 Now I did an autoconf and ran ./configure again thus getting: "./configure: line 6047: syntax error: unexpected end of file" which seems to be a result of an uncomplete generated configure script.
 I'm unable to fix anything in the configure script or configure.in template.
 So, is there any help for that?
 Would be great as I really like to see a much more recent ACM than I ever knew ;-) Cheers, Konran

 Re: I can't compile the game in Ubuntu Lucid Lynx.